 Firefighters exposed to asbestos might have carried fibers home on their clothing too.
 Fibers attached to clothing can contaminate the home and cause secondhand exposure in family members.
 Secondhand exposure to asbestos can be just as harmful as primary exposure.

 Research Confirms Firefighters at Increased Risk for Cancer, Mesothelioma

-This study reported on the incidence of cancer in fire fighters.
-Spanning several years, the study looked at more than 18,000 fire fighters, the largest study group of its kind to date.
+This study reported on the incidence of cancer in firefighters.
+Spanning several years, the study examined more than 30,000 firefighters, the largest study group of its kind to date.

 Firefighters, Asbestos, and 9/11

 In rare cases, firefighters may be exposed to large quantities of asbestos over a short period of time.
 This occurred on 9/11 as the World Trade Center towers collapsed.
 When these large buildings collapsed, dust and contaminants filled the air in New York City.

 That dust has already caused health problems for many first responders working that day.
 The dust contained asbestos from the buildings, putting all workers at risk for developing mesothelioma later in life.

 Mesothelioma symptoms do not present until decades after asbestos exposure.
 It remains to be seen how many World Trade Center mesothelioma cases will develop.
 However, research has proven these workers are at an elevated risk for other types of cancer.
 All 9/11 emergency workers are encouraged to receive regular health checks for respiratory illnesses, including mesothelioma.